s3krit/file0/README.md

 I don't know for a fact that the `TempFile` objects provided by Sinatra don't hit the disk.
 It's pretty important I find this out cause otherwise, one of the main draws of it is moot.

-It also needs to self-host bootstrap, jquery, etc.